 Family Dinner Plans

-Alright, everyone, listen up — I know we’ve all had a long week, but let’s call it a day on the arguing and try to make a plan for dinner.
+Alright, kids listen up — I know we’ve all had a long week, but let’s call it a day on the discussions and try to make a plan for dinner.
 I’m thinking we should order something simple or maybe cook together.
 Your dad offered to pick up groceries if we can decide what we want soon.
 I know I promised to make pasta, but with how late it’s getting, we might need to put it off until tomorrow.
-And please, don’t get me in hot water again by waiting until the last minute to tell me your plans — I still remember last weekend’s mess with the forgotten dessert!
+And please, don’t get into hot water again by eating sweets before dinner.
+I still remember last weekend’s mess when you had so much dessert, you didn’t want eat dinner!
 Let’s just agree on something easy tonight so we can relax and enjoy being together.

 Quick question, I heard your family was trying to plan dinner earlier.
 What happened?
 Did you all agree on what to eat, or did everyone start arguing again?
 And what did your mom mean when she said she didn’t want to get “in hot water”?